Head and Neck Cancer Treatment

 In recent years, cases of head and neck cancer linked to the human papillomavirus (HPV) have increased dramatically.
 HPV is the most common sexually transmitted disease in the United States, and is the cause of most cases of oropharynx cancer (cancer of the tonsils and base of the tongue).
 These tumors are different from traditional head and neck cancers with respect to risk factors and prognosis.

-Our team has many years of experience treating patients with HPV-positive head and neck cancer, and is at the forefront of research into how HPV-associated cancers differ in response to treatments, with the goal of tailoring effective therapies to reduce side effects and improve overall quality of life.
-Examples of outstanding care include more accurate testing, making treatment less intense and therefore better tolerated, and using new approaches that harness the power of the immune system to fight cancer.
+Our team has extensive experience treating patients with HPV-positive head and neck cancer, and is at the forefront of research into how HPV-associated cancers differ in response to treatments, with the goal of tailoring effective therapies to reduce side effects and improve overall quality of life.
+Examples of outstanding care include robotic surgery, making treatment less intense and therefore better tolerated, and using new approaches that harness the power of the immune system to fight cancer.

 Many Options for Recurrent Disease

 For patients with recurrent disease, options often include surgery in addition to radiation, and experimental therapies.
 Our doctors can provide innovative approaches and state-of-the-art reconstructions for patients with recurrent cancer.
 Our treatments can provide pain relief, wound rehabilitation and hope for survival.
 Patients with recurrent head and neck cancers are often referred after being told "nothing can be done."
 Our team believes that there is always something that can be done to support patients and their families.

 The University of Chicago Comprehensive Cancer Center is a leader in re-irradiation--a second treatment with full-dose radiotherapy--combining radiation with chemotherapy and molecularly targeted agents.
 In addition, we have a very active program using novel drugs in patients with metastatic disease including several immunotherapy options.